Trenching and Excavation

 workbooks/instructor guides, and a video/DVD library.

-- Excavation Safety [2 MB PDF, 94 pages].
+- Excavation Safety - Instructor Version [3 MB PDF, 34 pages].
 Oregon-OSHA Workshop 302.
 Provides information on excavation work in construction, discussing specific hazards resulting from excavation work and requirements for protective systems.
-An instructor guide is also available [3 MB PDF, 34 page].

 - Excavations [2 MB PDF, 40 pages].
 Oregon-OSHA Publication 2174.
 Describes differences between excavations and trenches, the role of a competent person, how cave-ins occur, how soil is tested, protective systems, and getting in and out of an excavation.
 Includes a safe practice checklist.